MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/plot.rst

 .. _plot.attr:

 	**info**
-		A *number* specifying the information level to control the verbosity of the output on the console. (default: :literal:`nil`).
+		A *number* specifying the information level to control the verbosity of the output on the console. (default: :const:`nil`).
-		Example: :literal:`info = 2`.
+		Example: :expr:`info = 2`.

 	**debug**
-		A *number* specifying the debug level to perform extra assertions and to control the verbosity of the output on the console. (default: :literal:`nil`).
+		A *number* specifying the debug level to perform extra assertions and to control the verbosity of the output on the console. (default: :const:`nil`).
-		Example: :literal:`debug = 2`.
+		Example: :expr:`debug = 2`.

 The :literal:`plot` command returns itself.